JasperVanEsveld/discordeno-audio-plugin/README.md

 No external plugins like FFMPEG required!

+IMPORTANT: The `--unstable` flag is required as the unstable [datagram](https://doc.deno.land/deno/unstable/~/Deno.listenDatagram) implementation is used.

 ## Enable Audio usage

 Enabling the plugin is similar to the cache plugin.

 After that just connect to a channel and play your songs!

 ```js
 import { enableAudioPlugin } from "https://deno.land/x/discordeno_audio_plugin/mod.ts";